hyperhyperspace/hyperhyperspace-core/README.md

 ## Examples

-Since data stored within an HHS store can be modified by 3rd parties over the network, the store needs to be able to validate any updates it receives independently of the application.
-This imposes a few requirements on how data is represented.

-You can learn more in the [Data Model](#data-model) section below, or jump to a few examples in [this repo](https://github.com/hyperhyperspace/examples).
+To create datatypes that can be shared using HHS, you need to extend the `HashedObject` and `MutableObject` classes.
+You can learn more on the [Data Model](#data-model) section below, or jump to a few examples in [this repo](https://github.com/hyperhyperspace/examples).

+To run the example chat app, clone the examples repo and do

+`yarn build`

+`yarn start`

+If you're using windows, replace `start` by `winstart` above.

 ## Objectives